crypticCaroline/puppyplaymates/docs/testing.md

 The JavaScript file has been run through a JavaScript to test the validity of the code.
 [JSHint](https://jshint.com/) - :heavy_check_mark:

-:heavy_exclamation_mark: Exception to testing above -  The select feature does not pass the HTML validation.
+:heavy_exclamation_mark: Exception to testing above -  The select feature when inputting from dev tools and inspecting as html does not pass the HTML validation.
 This is a Materialize class and not my own code that is causing this issue.
 I have done thorough testing manually on the select feature to ensure it does not impact user experience.

 ## Schema Testing
 I used [Studio 3T](https://studio3t.com/) to run an analysis on my database to ensure that the data was of the correct type.